$2.27 million grant awarded to CATALYST’s Dr. Sieck for patient engagement work

 “The last step (of the project) will take the TEAM instrument that we develop using the PROMIS® methodology and test it in a patient population here at OSU,” Dr. Sieck said.

 The team at Ohio State includes Dr. Sieck as principal investigator and co-investigators Ann Scheck McAlearney, ScD, MS, Executive Director of CATALYST; Timothy Huerta, PhD, MS; Jennifer Hefner, PhD, MPH; Daniel Walker, PhD, MPH; Megan Gregory, PhD; and Susan Moffatt-Bruce, MD, PhD, MBA.
-Their work will be supported by clinical collaborator Mary Jo Welker, MD, chair of the Ohio State Department of Family Medicine; quantitative expert Michael Edwards, PhD, MA, from the University of Arizona; and additional research staff.
+Their work will be supported by clinical collaborator Mary Jo Welker, MD, chair of the Ohio State Department of Family and Community Medicine; quantitative expert Michael Edwards, PhD, MA, from the University of Arizona; and additional research staff.

 Dr. Sieck has more than 20 years of experience in the design and evaluation of interventions for individual health behavior change and health services research.
 Her current research focuses on the interaction of health information technology and the patient experience.
 She studies how patients can use technology to increase their level of engagement in their care, and how health care systems can best support patients in those efforts.
 In addition, she examines collaborations with patients as research partners, and is involved in the development of best practices associated with that type of research.